 Our asset management business is comprised of our affiliated investment management boutiques.
-Our asset management business is responsible, through various subsidiaries, for U.S. and non U.S. retail, intermediary and institutional investment management, distribution and related services.
+Our asset management business is responsible, through various subsidiaries, for institutional, intermediary, retirement and retail investment management, distribution and related services across North America, EMEA and Asia-Pacific.
 The investment management boutiques offer a broad range of equity, fixed income, cash and alternative/overlay products.
 We are one of the world's largest asset managers with a top-10 position in the U.S., Europe and globally.

-Additional information related to BNY Mellon's businesses is contained in BNY Mellon's reports filed with the SEC, including the 2012 Form 10-K, the Quarterly Reports on Form 10-Q and the Current Reports on Form 8-K, available at www.bnymellon.com.
+Additional information related to BNY Mellon's businesses is contained in BNY Mellon's reports filed with the SEC, including the 2013 Form 10-K, the Quarterly Reports on Form 10-Q and the Current Reports on Form 8-K, available at www.bnymellon.com.

-&lt;sup>2 For purposes of SIFI Plans, "core business lines" are defined as: "...those business lines of the covered company, including associated operations, services, functions and support that, in the view of the covered company, upon failure would result in a material loss of revenue, profit or franchise value."
+2 For purposes of SIFI Plans, "core business lines" are defined as: "...those business lines of the covered company, including associated operations, services, functions and support that, in the view of the covered company, upon failure would result in a material loss of revenue, profit or franchise value."
 12 CFR Part 243 (Federal Reserve) or 12 CFR Part 381 (FDIC).
 For purposes of IDI Plans, "core business lines" are defined as: "...those business lines of the [covered insured depository institution], including associated operations, services, functions and support that, in the view of the [covered insured depository institution], upon failure would result in a material loss of revenue, profit or franchise value."
 12 CFR Part 360 (FDIC).